-i.e. multiplicity of taxation will be eliminated.
-A number of taxes currently levied on each level of transaction will be reduced.
-This will help clearing the confusion created by existing indirect taxes and not only help the business community to decide price modalities and supply chain but also the consumers in the long run.
+3. There won't be any fear of taxation that may crop up at any stage of supply chain.
+This will not only help the business community to decide price modalities and supply chain but also the consumers in the long run.
 The goods will be competitive as the price will not be the main focus but the